Kequc/nano-records/README.md

 });
 ```

-Overwrite existing attachment with the same name, create a new attachment if one doesn't exist, create a new record if one doesn't exist.
+Overwrite an existing attachment with the same name, create a new attachment if one doesn't exist, create a new record if one doesn't exist.

 #### Destroy